History

 Architecture

-The church was built as a small, towerless, single-nave temple with a slightly narrower, polygonal ended chancel in the east and a sacristy on the north side.
-In the Gothic period, its interior was illuminated by narrow pointed windows in the nave, slightly higher pointed windows in the presbytery and a single window with a very narrow opening in the eastern wall of the sacristy.
-The entrance led through the southern portal to the nave and the portal from the chancel to the sacristy.
-As the chancel was reinforced with buttresses from the outside, a vault had to be installed inside.
-Additionally, a semicircular sedilium was created in the southern wall.
-The nave was originally covered with a wooden ceiling.
+The church was built as a small, towerless, aisleless building, with a slightly narrower, polygonal chancel in the east and a sacristy on the north side.
+In the Gothic period, its interior was illuminated by narrow ogival windows in the nave, slightly larger ogival windows in the chancel and a single slit window in the eastern wall of the sacristy.
+The entrance led through the southern pointed and moulded portal to the nave, and the portal from the chancel to the sacristy.
+As the chancel was reinforced with buttresses from the outside, a hexagonal vault could be installed inside, with ribs fastened with a round, smooth boss.
+In addition, semicircular headed sedilia were created in the southern wall.
+The nave was originally covered with a wooden ceiling, while the sacristy with a pointed barrel vault.

 bibliography: